mysteriumnetwork/vmbackup/README.md

 ### Example how it can be used for Victoria Metrics cluster Helm chart version

+It needs to be under *vmstorage* pod section
 ```yaml

   # Extra Volumes for the pod